resim-ai/ReCorReCt/README.md

 1. Edit `git-hooks/transform-text.js` to change transformation logic
 2. Test the transformation script: `node git-hooks/transform-text.js test-file.txt`
-3. Copy updated files to `.git/hooks/` in your test repository
+3. Copy updated files to `.git/hooks/` in your test RePository
 4. Test with actual commits to ensure functionality

 ## License

-Free to use and modify for personal and educational purposes.
+FReE to use and modify for personal, educational, and comedic purposes.